level3php/resource/README.md

 ### Which Hypermedia specification should I use?

-Hypermedia is being defined these days, only the best APIs implements Hypermedia.
+Hypermedia is being defined these days.
+Only the best APIs implement Hypermedia.
 Currently there is no de facto standard, so you must choose between the differents specifications.

 Level3 Resource currenly implements or is planned to implement these specifications: